MahyarFardin/Sikit-Learn/Optimized_Wine_Quality/README.md

-# Wine quality prediction
+# Optimized Wine Quality

-In this project I tried to predict wine qulity with given information about it's componants.
+In this project I tried to optimize wine qulity project which I did before using gradient search.

 # Walkthrough

-- Importing libraries(*I imported predictive libraries in their own palca*)
+- Importing libraries(*I imported predictive libraries in their own place*)
-- gathering some information about dataset
-- gathering some information about features of dataset
-- applying models
+- applying gradient search manually with a predetermined series
-(kneighborsclassifier ,logestic regression ,random forest ,decision tree classifier ,support vectore machine ,adaboost ,sgd classifier)

-# Best Result
+# Results

-- rfc
-- sgd
-- adaboost
+**No opt** || **opt**

 # Feedback